 Spain statutory rape law is violated when an individual has consensual sexual contact with a person under age 16.
 Spain does not have a close-in-age exemption.
-Close in age exemptions, commonly known as "Romeo and Juliet laws" in the United States, are put in place to prevent the prosecution of individuals who engage in consensual
+Close in age exemptions, commonly known as "Romeo and Juliet laws" in the United States, are put in place to prevent the prosecution of individuals who engage in consensual sexual activity when both participants are significantly close in age to each other, and one or both partners are below the age of consent.

 Because there is no close-in-age exemption in Spain, it is possible for two individuals both under the age of 16 who willingly engage in intercourse to both be prosecuted for statutory rape, although this is rare.
-Similarly, no protections are reserved for sexual relations in which one participant is a 15-year-old and the second is a 16 or 17-year-old.
+Similarly, no protections are reserved for sexual relations in which one participant is a 15-year-old and the second is a 16 or 17 year old.